 - Gluten-Free Yorkshire Puddings

 - Cheesy Brussel Sprout & Leek Gratin

-I urge you to give this Gluten-Free Chestnut Stuffing a try, it is so easy and delicious.
-If you do make this Gluten-Free Sage Chestnut Stuffing then please leave a comment below and/or give the recipe a rating.
+I urge you to give this Gluten-Free Chestnut Stuffing (vegetarian) a try, it is so easy and delicious.
+If you do make this stuffing then please leave a comment below and/or give the recipe a rating.
 If you make the recipe or use it as a building block for another delicious creation, I’d also love it if you tag me on instagram.
 It is so lovely for me to see your creations and variations of my recipes.

 - 2 large onions - peeled and diced